infernojs/inferno-website/src/docs/api/inferno-animation.md

 There are a couple of examples of animations in the main repos in the `docs/animations` and `docs/animations-demo` folder

+### Global animations
+Inferno also implements global animations.
+These allow you to animate a component between positions on two different "pages".
+Technincally this means they don't have the same parent element.
+When you mount one page imediately after unmounting the other page, inferno-animation will perform a FLIP-animation between the two positions.
+To match the elements you use the attribute `globalAnimationKey` which accept a string.

+Global animations are very simple to use, [check this example.](https://github.com/infernojs/inferno/blob/master/docs/animations-global-demo/app.js)

 ### Creating an animated component